isomerpages/moe-sls/_teacher-user-guide/Discover/(B2) Embed Whitelisted Websites (Enhanced).md

 <p>For tools indicated with *, students may need to access them using a laptop/desktop and to open the website in a new tab.</p>

-<p>Schools are advised to be mindful of age advisories (e.g. For ChatGPT, parental consent is required for children between 13 to 18) and the <a target="_blank" href="https://intranet.moe.gov.sg/etd/Pages/tfl_product_programmes_resources.aspx/">MOE AIEd Ethics Framework</a> (requires VPN to access this MOE Intranet link) when using sites with AI affordances.
+<p>Schools are advised to be mindful of age advisories (e.g. For ChatGPT, parental consent is required for children between 13 to 18) and the <a target="_blank" href="https://intranet.moe.gov.sg/etd/Pages/tfl_product_programmes_resources.aspx/">MOE AIEd Ethics Framework</a> (requires access to MOE Intranet) when using sites with AI affordances.

-<p> If you have difficulties embedding whitelisted URL(s) in SLS lessons, you may&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
+</p><p> If you have difficulties embedding whitelisted URL(s) in SLS lessons, you may&nbsp;email us&nbsp;at <a href="mailto:helpdesk@sls.ufinity.com">helpdesk@sls.ufinity.com</a>.
 </p>

 <p><u>Note</u>: If you are unable to embed a website, the website may have been <a target="_blank" href="/teacher-user-guide/discover/previously-whitelisted-and-non-whitelisted-websites/">removed from whitelisting</a>.